knobs-dials/straceD/README.md

 ```

-...which is a process doing a large directory treewalk.
+...which was a process doing a large directory treewalk.

 ## Arguments